Stianein/Colifast_ALARM/docs/manual.md

    - Navigate to the **Method** section.
    - From the **Method File** drop-down menu, select the file you want the program to run.
    - Select the target bacteria group from the **Analysis** drop-down.
+This option controls the incubation time of the method only, and adjustments to this parameter, must coincide with adjustments of temperature and type of medium too.
+Give us a call to discuss your options.
    - Set the frequency of samples:
      - Continuously
      - 24 hours intervals